decentraland/old-documentation/_posts/getting-started/2018-01-02-coding-scenes.md

 - ECS (.ts) uses an Entity component system and is close to how most game engines develop
 - Scriptable scene (.tsx) is close to how the React framework works, which is popular in web development.

+-->

 ## Entities and Components

-Three dimensional scenes in Decentraland are based on the [Entity-Component](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system) model, where everything in a scene is an _entity_, and each entity can include _components_ that determine its characteristics.
+Three dimensional scenes in Decentraland are based on an [Entity-Component](https://en.wikipedia.org/wiki/Entity%E2%80%93component%E2%80%93system) system, where everything in a scene is an _entity_, and each entity can include _components_ that determine its characteristics.

 [DIAGRAM : ENTITIY W COMPONENTS]